Mischocyttarus flavitarsis: Species

 Paper wasps typically have long and slender bodies with trailing hind legs.
 The color of their body is generally brownish.
 Specifically, M. flavitarsis is divided into five races based on coloration.

 Nest

 The nests of M. flavitarsis often hang from a 2–3 mm pedicle and are symmetrically round under the stem.
 Although rare, nests have been observed to be asymmetrically oblong or built on a vertical wall.
 The cells are sloping combs, and there are typically fewer than 300 cells per nest, making a relatively small nest per colony.

 Distribution and habitat

 M. flavitarsis is found in the western United States and Canada, ranging from southern California to British Columbia.
 Typically, the wasps build nests in riparian forests at elevations of 1500 to 2700 meters.
 At lower elevations, the nests are located in deciduous and hard evergreens, and at higher elevations in conifers.
 Nests are typically found within 50 meters of rivers.

-M. flavitarsis is also known to nest in the built environment, particularly in protected spaces such as wall voids, the underside of eves, etc.
+M. flavitarsis is also known to nest in the built environment, particularly in protected spaces such as wall voids, the underside of eaves, etc.